EQWorks/python-curriculum/03-data-containers-and-repetitions-3.md

 ### State management

-In many occasions, encapsulating data and expose access and operations to them through object properties and methods offer no distinct edge over direct functions.
+In many occasions, encapsulating data and expose access and operations to them through object properties and methods offer no distinct edge over simple functions.
 In some programming languages, where object-oriented programming is rigidly enforced, there may be no choice but to organize all logics into various classes.

 In Python, the choice is flexible, therefore utility functions that are agnostic to the internal state (the `data` property) such as `read_from()` and `write_to()` are scoped outside of the class definition.
 And we apply functions in the form of methods such as `to_json()` that depend on the object's internal state.